u-anurag/openseespyvis/README.md

 import openseespyvis.Get_Rendering as opsplt
 ```

 Now, use all the openseespy visualization commands.
+For example,

 ```bash
 opsplt.plot_model()